-- To avoid a deduction of 5 points, applicants must demonstrate how they integrate housing planning into their policies, programs, and project, or commit to coordinate housing and transportation in future policies and programs throughout the application (e.g., narrative and scope of work).
-See Chapter 2.2 for a list of example projects that coordinate housing, land use, and transportation. - To be eligible for a grant award, city and county primary/sub-grant applicants are required to submit: - A housing element adopted by the local government to the Department of Housing and Community Development (HCD), and HCD must find the adopted housing element in substantial compliance with state housing element law pursuant to Government Code Section 65585. - 2.
-Annual Progress Reports (APRs) to HCD for at least the previous two years, 2020 and 2021.
+- o To avoid a deduction of 5 points, applicants must demonstrate how they integrate housing planning into their policies, programs, and project, or commit to coordinate housing and transportation in future policies and programs throughout the application (e.g., narrative and scope of work).
+See Chapter 2.2 for a list of example projects that coordinate housing, land use, and transportation. - o To be eligible for a grant award, city and county primary/sub-grant applicants are required to submit: - 1.
+A housing element adopted by the local government to the Department of Housing and Community Development (HCD), and HCD must find the adopted housing element in substantial compliance with state housing element law pursuant to Government Code Section 65585. - 2.
+Annual Progress Reports (APRs) to HCD for at least the previous two years, 2022 and 2023. - o City or county primary/sub-applicants will receive a high recommendation from HCD if they have a Prohousing Designation, which can be earned by adopting local policies that facilitate the planning, approval, and construction of housing.
+The HCD Prohousing Designation Program provides incentives to cities and counties in the form of additional points or other preference in the scoring of competitive housing, community development, and infrastructure programs.
+For HCD Prohousing Designation Program information and how to develop a competitive application, refer to Appendix A, Integrated Housing, Land Use, and Transportation Planning.